ros2-gbp/rclc-release/rclc_lifecycle/README.md

 ### Initialization

-Creation of a lifecycle node as a bundle of an rcl node and the rcl Node Lifecycle state machine:
+Creation of a lifecycle node as a bundle of an rcl node and the rcl Node Lifecycle state machine.

 ```C
 #include "rclc_lifecycle/rclc_lifecycle.h"